The United States defeated Russia 3-2 in a nail-biting shootout hockey clash at the Sochi Winter Olympics on Saturday.

 The second gold of the day went to the women's cross country 4 - by - 5-kilometer relay team from Sweden, followed by Finland and Germany.

-Russia has the most total medals with 15, followed by the United States and the Netherlands with 14 each.
+Russia and the Netherlands have the most total medals with 14 each, followed by the U.S. and Norway with 13 each.
 Germany leads the gold medal count with seven.

-Medals were also being awarded Saturday in men's and women's short-track, along with speed skating, skeleton and ski jumping.
+Medals were also to be awarded Saturday in men's and women's short-track, along with speed skating, skeleton and ski jumping.

 On Friday, Japan's Yuzuru Hanyu became the first Asian to win the men's Olympic figure skating title.